 - TOEFL iBT (internet-based) with an overall score of 90 and certificates, not older than two years.
 Please note that the University of Twente does not accept the MyBest scores of the TOEFL test.
 An alternative English test can be the TOEFL iBT (Special) Home Edition test.
 This test is valid for February 2023, September 2023, and February 2024 intake.

-- Cambridge C1 Advanced, formerly known as; Cambridge English Advanced (CAE) obtained with an A, B or C grade.
+- Cambridge C1 Advanced, formerly known as; Cambridge English Advanced (CAE) obtained an A, B or C grade.

 - Cambridge C2 Proficiency, formerly known as; Cambridge English Proficiency (CPE) obtained an A, B or C grade.

 - The language requirements when applying for a scholarship may be different because scholarship providers may have different requirements.

 - If you are a native English speaker and/or you have (fully) completed your education in English, you also have to meet the specific English language requirement.